Swiss Leaks: Involvement

 The top 10 countries involved, in terms of dollar amounts and number of clients in leaked Swiss files, are shown in the tables below.

 By July 2021, the Government of India identified undeclared assets worth of about ₹8465 crore following the investigation and levied ₹1294 crore in tax penalty.

 HSBC trial

-In March 2015, the French financial state prosecutor has requested that HSBC's Swiss private bank be sent to criminal trial over the suspected tax-dodging scheme for wealthy customers.
-The recommendation follows a lengthy investigation by local magistrates into alleged tax fraud involving 3,000 French taxpayers and is a procedural step that brings the Swiss banking arm one step closer to a possible trial in France.
+In March 2015, the French financial state prosecutor requested that HSBC's Swiss private bank was sent to criminal trial over the suspected tax-dodging scheme for wealthy customers.
+The recommendation followed a lengthy investigation by local magistrates into alleged tax fraud involving 3,000 French taxpayers and was a procedural step that brought the Swiss banking arm one step closer to a possible trial in France.

-In November 2017, HSBC has agreed to pay 300 million euros ($352 million) to avoid going to trial in France for enabling tax fraud.
-The deal struck between the financial crime prosecutor's office and the bank is a first in France under a new procedure that allows companies under suspicion of corruption or dissimulation of tax fraud to negotiate a fine to stop a case from going to trial.
+In November 2017, HSBC agreed to pay 300 million euros ($352 million) to avoid going to trial in France for enabling tax fraud.
+The deal struck between the financial crime prosecutor's office and the bank was a first in France under a new procedure that allowed companies under suspicion of corruption or dissimulation of tax fraud to negotiate a fine to stop a case from going to trial.

 French prosecutors have now dropped the case against HSBC Holdings.